 Two years ago, the Welk Resort Theatre produced a hit staging of composer John Kander and lyricist Fred Ebb’s musical, Chicago.
 So of course it makes total sense that the director/choreographer of that version, Ray Limon, would now tackle one of Kander and Ebb’s other dark classics, Cabaret.

 Inspired by the 1998 Broadway revival, which was co-directed by Rob Marshall and Sam Mendes, and featuring songs from the 1972 movie adaptation, the story takes place in 1930s Berlin.
 Cliff Bradshaw (Eric Hellmers) is a struggling writer who moves to Germany in order to focus on his novel.
-Shortly thereafter, his new friend, Ernst Ludwig (Michael Kelly), introduces him to the sensual nightclub known as the Kit Kat Klub.
+Shortly thereafter, he visits the sensual nightclub known as the Kit Kat Klub.

 Cliff falls for the British performer, Sally Bowles (Ashlee Espinosa).
 Their relationship progresses so quickly, that Sally moves in with Cliff after getting fired from her job at the club.
 Unfortunately, as their love affair blossoms, the Nazi party becomes more dangerously influential in Europe.

 For a while, Cabaret provides a jolly time at the theatre.
 Parsons and Espinosa instantly have a humorous rapport with each other and get audience members emotionally invested in their strange romance.
 “Perfectly Marvelous” is the only number between them, and it displays their chemistry.

 There is a sense of discovery in the way Limon explores the different locations in the story that are on Doug Davis’ multifaceted set.
 He makes the boardinghouse that Cliff lives in seem like a relatively homey environment.
 This is a drastically different kind of ambience than that of the Kit Kat Klub, which is on the level right above it.